RDBMS

 Username*

-Provide the service account username required to connect to the Delta Lake server.
+Enter the service account username set up to access the Delta Lake database (Example: "oesauser").

 Password*